itsnims/Moodify/README.md

 ## Evaluation

 The data was processed and evaluated in python.
 The data can be found in the folders Task1 and Task2, the combined data can be found in the folder Combined.
-The data was evaluated in Python and interactively plotted.
+The data was evaluated in Python and interactively plotted, so I highly suggest that one downloads and runs the code to access the dynamic version of the plots.